SaileshBasnet/Fitness_Tracker_CaseStudy/README.md

 # Fitness Tracker Case Study 📊
 ## Company Overview 🏢
-<div class="justified">Bellabeat, founded in 2013 by Urška Sršen and Sando Mur, is a high-tech company specializing in health-focused smart products for women.
+<div align="justify"> Bellabeat, founded in 2013 by Urška Sršen and Sando Mur, is a high-tech company specializing in health-focused smart products for women.
 With a mission to empower women through beautifully designed technology, Bellabeat collects data on activity, sleep, stress, and reproductive health to provide valuable insights.
 The company has experienced rapid growth, expanding globally with multiple product launches and a strong digital marketing presence.
 Bellabeat invests in various advertising channels, including Google Search, social media, and video ads.
 Sršen is interested in leveraging consumer data to refine marketing strategies and identify new growth opportunities.
 </div>

 ### My role 👩‍💻